A person is juicing fresh oranges with a juicer, holding a glass cup under the spout. Sliced oranges and an empty glass sit on the kitchen counter.

-Juicing isn’t just a health trend—it’s a smart, senior-friendly way to boost nutrition with minimal prep and maximum payoff.
+Juicing isn’t just a health trend; it’s a smart way to boost nutrition with minimal prep and maximum payoff.
 Fresh fruit and vegetable juices are packed with vitamins, minerals, and antioxidants that support digestion, reduce inflammation, and may even help regulate blood pressure and cholesterol.
-According to a 2014 meta-analysis published in the National Library of Medicine, regular consumption of fruit and vegetable juices was associated with improved cardiovascular markers and better overall metabolic health.
-And for older adults, juicing can be a convenient solution for getting more plant-based nutrients without the strain of chewing or cooking large meals.
+According to a meta-analysis published in the National Library of Medicine, regular consumption of fruit and vegetable juices was associated with improved cardiovascular markers and better overall metabolic health.
+And for older adults, juicing can be a convenient way to get more plant-based nutrients without the strain of chewing or cooking large meals.

-That’s exactly what motivated Susan, 66, to buy her first juicer.
+That’s exactly what motivated ZestYears contributor Susan, 66, to buy her first juicer.
 “My doctor recommended more fiber, but some raw veggies upset my stomach.
 Juicing gave me a way to get the nutrition without the discomfort.”
-She now starts each day with a cold-pressed juice made from kale, apple, and cucumber and she swears it’s improved both her digestion and energy.
+She now starts each day with a cold-pressed juice made from kale, apple, and cucumber, and she swears it’s improved both her digestion and energy.

 How Juicing Works and What to Know Before You Start